Fieldwork

 Room and Board Arrangements:

-Accommodation*: Accommodation will be at the archaeological base part of National Archaeological Reserve - Deultum, which is located 22 km from Burgas.
-It has comfortable ensuite rooms with two to three beds.
+Accommodation*: Accommodation will be at the archaeological base part of the National Archaeological Reserve - Deultum, which is located 22 km from Burgas.
+It has comfortable en-suite rooms with two to three beds.
 Free use of wi-fi, washing machine, and kitchen.
 Bed linen and towels are provided.
 Wi-Fi is available on the first floor of the lobby area.
-Meals: Daily breakfast and the official welcome and the farewell dinners are covered by the reimbursement payment.
-Students are responsible for their own lunch and dinners. *Subject to change.
+Meals: Daily breakfast, lunch and dinner are covered by the reimbursement payment.
+Lunch & dinners are served in a nearby tavern.
+Food variety is represented by typical Balkan dishes combining fresh vegetables, dairy and meat.
+Vegetarian options are also available. *Subject to change.
 May be substituted with similar level accommodation.

 Academic Credit: